CommodoreOS/PCUAE/README.md

 Menu+Right Fire 2 Button – PCUAE Options Menu – A menu with options in it for PCUAE Mode.

+(Comming Soon)
+Menu+C - Quick Restart - Reboot THEC64 and Activate the PAL/NTSC Video Screen on TheCarousel v1.6.1 only(not avalible on v1.0.5).

 THEGAMEPAD Button Combinations